Dylan Motto on Personal Branding for Therapists: How to Build Trust and Stand Out

 Most therapists are passionate about helping people, but if potential clients can’t find you, how will they know you’re the right fit for them?

-On a trip to Minneapolis, I had the opportunity to meet with Dylan Motto, a dedicated social media strategist with a passion for helping therapists grow their practices.
+On a trip to Minneapolis, I met with Dylan Motto, a dedicated social media strategist who is passionate about helping therapists grow their practices.
 We first connected on social media, but meeting in person deepened our discussions.

-From the moment he picked me up at the airport and interviewed Michael Houg to our final moments filming in the car before my flight, we talked about personal branding.
-Over rounds of casual conversations, we explored the ways therapists can use social media to build credibility and attract the right clients.
+We talked about personal branding from the moment he picked me up at the airport and interviewed Michael Houg to our final moments filming in the car before my flight.
+Over casual conversations, we explored how therapists can use social media to build credibility and attract the right clients.

 Dennis Yu and Dylan Motto